PhilterPaper/Perl-PDF-Builder/INFO/Prereq_fixes.md

     3. Add a new line below that:   ins del

 This adds `<ins>` and `<del>` to the list of inline ("phrase") tags.
-It is quite possible that other HTML tags may misbehave, and further updates are needed.
+It is quite possible that other HTML tags may misbehave, and further updates will be needed.
 If you experience such problems, please open a ticket against PDF::Builder to report it.